 Engage in robust outreach of research findings, such as developing policy briefs or policy change-focused reports, informing social media outreach, participating in podcast interviews, and developing data visualization/communication appropriate for policy makers, food systems advocates, and the public.

-- A demonstrated track record of academic publishing and grant writing is a plus.
+- A demonstrated track record of academic publishing and grant writing is strongly preferred.

 - Experience with mixed methods approaches is also a plus.